-Sexual dysfunction
+Sexual dysfunction.

-Exceptional cases of interstitial lung disease, especially with long term therapy (see section 4.4).
+Exceptional cases of interstitial lung disease, especially with long term therapy.

-The reporting rate for rhabdomyolysis, serious renal events and serious hepatic events (consisting mainly of increased hepatic transaminases) is higher at the 40 mg dose.
+The reporting rates for rhabdomyolysis, serious renal events and serious hepatic events (consisting mainly of increased hepatic transaminases) is higher at the 40 mg dose.

 Paediatric population: Creatine kinase elevations >10xULN and muscle symptoms following exercise or increased physical activity were observed more frequently in a 52-week clinical trial of children and adolescents compared to adults.
-In other respects, the safety profile of Rosuvastatin was similar in children and adolescents compared to adults (see section 4.4).
 In other respects, the safety profile of rosuvastatin was similar in children and adolescents compared to adults.

-4.13 Overdose
+4.9 Overdose

 There is no specific treatment in the event of overdose.
 In the event of overdose, the patient should be treated symptomatically and supportive measures instituted as required.
 Liver function and CK levels should be monitored.
-Hemodialysis is unlikely to be of benefit.
+Haemodialysis is unlikely to be of benefit.